 Have you ever attended a funeral that honors a veteran of the U.S. Armed Forces?
-If so, perhaps you noticed the honor guards pay meticulous attention to precisely folding the American flag 13 times.
-So, what is the meaning of the folding of the flag?
+If so, perhaps you noticed the honor guards pay meticulous attention to precisely folding the flag 13 times.
+So, what is the meaning of folding the American flag?

 Military funerals are known for traditions that have symbolic meanings.
 You may have thought the flag folding was to symbolize the original 13 colonies.
 However, as this explanation from the American Legion points out, the meaning is much deeper than that.
 The 13 folds represent a series of important elements of a person’s life, such as their faith, the honoring of their parents and of course, a tribute to the service they gave to their country.